Back to Polyominoes and Polycubes page# More about Polyominoes and Polycubes o

 Francois LaBelle, as part of his M.Sc. research, created the coolest animated effect of "unfolding" the pentacubes into a single two-dimensional cut-out that then folds up gracefully to form the shape again.
 He did this for all the polycubes 1 through 4, and for 22 pentacube shapes, omitting the reflected pieces.
 You can turn them with the mouse to view them from different angles.

 Keeping the various shapes straight in one's mind can be tricky, but there is a naming system to make it easy and logical.
 We've posted the names of these sets linked from their descriptions.
 For the non-planar pentacubes (Super Quintillions) and the order-6 sets (Sextillions and Hexacube) we have created the names most appropriate for each piece, following the logic of the original alphabet system created by Solomon Golomb for the pentominoes.
 We offer these here in the hope that they will become the standard usage, and so that the polyomino literature will have a consistent format.
-Here for quick reference are the pages with piece shapes and names:
+Here for quick reference are the pages with piece shapes and names (links open in new window):

 Programs for solving 3-D figures with polyominoes and polycubes have been written by several individuals.
 And Aad van de Wetering of Holland has not only written a program but shows some handsome constructions (text in Dutch) on his puzzle-filled website.